fgalan/oauth2-example-client/README.md

 	sudo node server

-- Connect to http://localhost to try the example
+- Connect to http://localhost to try the example.
+You will see a text with the Orion Context Broker (running at orion.lab.fi-ware.eu:1026) version string

 * Connect to http://localhost/logout to delete session cookies once you have logout in IDM portal